'Pharma bro' and the journalist who loves him

 I asked Smythe if there was any sort of soft launch into the romantic conversation, to which she replied, "No, once you're in, you're in."
 Smythe says that's when Shkreli told her that he loved her, too.

-There is only one photo of the two together, taken at a visitation day inside the prison.
+There is only one photo of the two together, taken during a visitation day inside the prison.
 Smythe says that over the course of his imprisonment the two have shared letters, spoken on the phone, exchanged emails and even talked about having a life together once he is released from custody.
+Smythe added that Shkreli also told her he wanted to have children with her, too.
 She told me, "We talked about me freezing my eggs and after he suggested that that could be a possibility, I said, 'OK, sure, I'll go ahead and try, I'll look into it and see about that' and I did it and I'm really glad I did it.
 I mean, if things work out with Martin, great.
 If they don't, I feel like I've preserved that option for myself."
-Smythe added that Shkreli also told her he wanted to have children with her, too.

 'PHARMA BRO' MARTIN SHKRELI DENIED PRISON RELEASE TO RESEARCH CORONAVIRUS CURE